aleics/propserve/README.md

 }
 ```

-By using the Angular `async` pipe in the template, you can extract the value of `result$` once the `Observable` returns a value.
-Thus the handling of both properties' changes is much simplified and functional-like.
+By using the Angular [`async`](https://angular.io/api/common/AsyncPipe) pipe in the template, you can extract the value of `result$` once the `Observable` returns a value.
+Thus, the handling of both properties' changes is much simplified and functional-like.